ElektraInitiative/libelektra/doc/TESTING.md

    - `/tests/<testname>` (e.g. `/tests/ruby`) and
    - `system/elektra` (e.g. for mounts or globalplugins).
  - clean up everything they change (in KDB and temporary files)
-- If your test has memleaks, e.g. because the library used leaks and they cannot be fixed, give them the label `memleak` with the following
+- If your test has memory leaks, e.g. because the library used leaks and they cannot be fixed, give them the label `memleak` with the following
   command: